Meet Our Clergy

 The Venerable Raymond Thompson

-Father Ray Thompson was received into the ACC in 2000, having been a Lay Reader in the Church of England for more than 30 years.
-He was ordained deacon in 2001 and priest the following year.
+Father Ray was received into the ACC in 2000, having been a Lay Reader in the Church of England for more than 30 years.
+He was ordained deacon in 2001 and priested the following year.
 He served as curate at Our Lady and St Francis, Rochester until becoming parish priest there in 2003, a post he held for 11 years.

 In 2008 he was appointed as Dean of the Southern Deanery and in 2011 became Archdeacon.
 Both of these positions were retained after his retirement from parish responsibilities in 2014.
 He also acts as the area chaplain to the ACC Fellowship ministering to any who are unable to get to church.
 In 2019 the Bishop appointed him as Chairman of the Board of Ministry.
+In February 2022 the Bishop confirmed Fr Ray’s appointment as Diocesan Vicar General and at the same time announced he was to step down as Dean of the South.

 Fr Ray spent most of his working life in the printing industry, mainly as a proof reader, and these skills are often put to good use within the Diocesan office.